7 eBay Alternatives: Other Places to Flip Items

 Back in the day, eBay was one of the only places to resell items on the web.
 It became a go-to place to find deals and second-hand products online and sell some of the things you wanted to get rid of.
 Its consumer-to-consumer business model was unique for its time.

 Its business plan is simple.
 You list an item that you don’t want.
 Someone else buys it.
-You ship it to them.
-Done!
+You ship it to the buyer, and it’s done!
 It made trading items from across the world so easy.

-But now, it’s the 2020s, and we have many more options to choose from instead of just selling on eBay.
+But now, it’s the 2020s, and we have many more options than just selling on eBay.
 Some are more streamlined to use, others are cheaper and have fewer fees, and some are more trustworthy than the resale giant.
 Today, we’re going to share with you some of our favorite eBay alternatives for you to use to sell your old stuff.

-Before we start listing some of our favorite alternatives to the selling giant eBay, I want to share a few reasons why buying and selling second-hand is so great.
+Before we start listing some of our favorite alternatives to the selling giant eBay, I want to share why buying and selling second-hand is so great.

 1. Mercari

-Mercari is one of the best online marketplaces where you can sell all of your unwanted and pre-loved stuff and ship it directly to the buyer.
+Mercari is one of the best online marketplaces where you can sell unwanted and pre-loved stuff and ship it directly to the buyer.
 They don’t allow in-person meetups, which generally makes things safer.
-That means there are no meeting strangers in parking lots to drop off items.
+That means no meeting strangers in parking lots to drop off items.

-They charge a flat fee of 10% on all sales and pay for shipping through the app if you choose to do so.
-There is also a 2.9% processing fee plus $0.30 for each payment received from the buyer.
+They charge 10% of the item price of a completed sale.
+There is also a 2.9% processing fee plus $0.50 for each payment received from the buyer.
 Unlike eBay, the good news is that they don’t charge anything to list your items.

 Sign up for Mercari

 Setting up on Mercari is as easy as signing up, creating a listing for your item, selecting all the shipping and price information, waiting for someone to buy or make an offer, and then getting paid.
-They have options such as smart pricing that lists your item at a comparable price to others like it, keeping you from having to do the research or guess the right number yourself.
+They have options such as smart pricing that lists your item at a comparable price to others, keeping you from researching or guessing the right number yourself.
 You don’t have to use that feature if you don’t want to.

 2. Poshmark